backdrop-contrib/ip_geoloc/README.txt

 your_Geofield/Geolocation_field".
 Only one copy is required, you do NOT need both a latitude version plus a longitude version.
 The "Formatter", if it pops up, is relevant only if you want the location field to appear in the marker balloons.
 Make sure "Use field template" is UNTICKED.
+Commerce Kickstart tends to have the box ticked, so UNTICK it.
+Untick it for the differentiator too, if used.
 Then, after selecting the View Format "Map (Google, via IPGV&M)", "Map (Leaflet, via IPGV&M)" or "Map (OpenLayers, via IPGV&M)" select or type field_name in the "Name of latitude field in Views query".